Stability analysis through folds: An end-loaded elastica with a lever arm: The Unconstrained Variational Problem

 subject to a parameter-dependent \emph{Dirichlet boundary condition} (or fixed boundary condition) at the end $s=0$

 while the other end $s=l$ is held free.
-The function $\mathcal{L}$ has continuous second derivatives with respect to all its arguments, and is convex in its second argument.
-On the other hand, $B$ has continuous second derivatives with respect to its first argument and has continuous first derivatives with respect to the other arguments.
+The scalar function $\mathcal{L}$ has continuous second derivatives with respect to all its arguments and is convex in its second argument.
+On the other hand, the scalar function $B$ has continuous second derivatives with respect to its first argument and has continuous first derivatives with respect to the other arguments.
 The system can be influenced by the parameters $\xi_{0}$ and $\xi_{l}$ at the boundaries $s=0$ and $s=l$ respectively.
 In the current study, we vary either $\xi_{0}$ or $\xi_{l}$, but not both at a time.
-Maddocks~\cite{Maddocks1987} produced the bifurcation diagrams when the parameter appears in the integrand, while Hoffmann~\cite{Hoffman2005} obtained them when it appears in the boundary conditions.
-However, these studies are confined to problems with fixed-fixed ends.
-Here, we extend the analysis to the case where one of the fixed ends is let free.
-The critical points $(\boldsymbol \zeta(s,\tau),\xi(\tau))$ of~\eqref{eqn:parameter_functional_2} that are solutions to the well-known \emph{Euler-Lagrange} equations
+Maddocks~\cite{Maddocks1987} generated the bifurcation diagrams for problems when the parameter appears in the integrand and with homogeneous boundary conditions, which were later extended to the case when the parameter appears in the fixed end in a problem with non-homogeneous boundary conditions~\cite{Hoffman2005}.
+However, these studies are confined to cases of fixed-fixed ends.
+Here, we extend the analysis to the case where one of the fixed ends is set free.
+The first-order condition yields the critical points $\boldsymbol \zeta_{o}(s,\tau,\xi_{i})$, $i=0$ or $l$, of~\eqref{eqn:parameter_functional_2} as solutions to the well-known \emph{Euler-Lagrange} equations